YakhoubSoumare/cloud-resource-tracker/README.md

 - Lists users with access to a specific repository (via API)

 Scripts are designed for scheduled daily execution using `crontab`, logging results to files.
+Provisioning of dependencies and repo setup is automated using Ansible.

 ## Project Structure
 cloud-resource-tracker/
+├── ansible/
+│   ├── inventory.ini
+│   └── setup.yml
 ├── aws/
 │   └── aws_resource_report.sh
 ├── azure/